CMU-99P-Fall25-Practicum/Omen/MODULE_CONTRACTS.md

-This file details the I/O contracts between modules, to ensure that they can be swapped easily.
+This file details the I/O contracts between modules, to ensure that they can be swapped easily and run manually.
 As long as a module consumes its input contract and its output satisfies the next module's input contract, modules can be freely interchanged.

 # Modules